TheProgrammingArchive/weather-terminal/README.md

 ## USAGE:
   You can use this project for your own use alone!
-If you are going to use this somewhere else you __MUST__ give us credits for doing so.
+If you are going to use this somewhere else, please read our license for our copyright and production claims.
+In case of using it is compulsary to provide the link or the names of contributors to this project